About 9/11 Day

 On September 11th, and throughout the year, Americans show their true patriotism by achieving together what we could never accomplish alone.
 On 9/11 Day, we salute those who served our country, and join with them through our own acts of service to rekindle the spirit of unity, compassion, and service that swept our nation after that tragic day.

 This year, thousands of Americans of all ages and backgrounds will participate in service projects on September 11.
 Service projects will range from food drives and home repairs to neighborhood cleanups and disaster preparation activities.
-In many areas, volunteers will honor veterans, soldiers, or first responders by collecting donations, assembling care packages, and writing thank you letters.
+In many areas, volunteers will honor veterans, service members, or first responders by collecting donations, assembling care packages, and writing thank you letters.

 Hundreds of thousands of brave men and women continue to serve every day, having answered the call to duty as members of our nation’s armed forces with thousands having given their lives or been injured to defend our nation’s security.
 This day of service also honors their commitment and sacrifices.